 By Dr David Frawley (Pandit Vamadeva Shastri)

-Karma, meaning action, is a term in yogic spirituality for explaining the soul’s evolution from life to life.
-Karma is generally portrayed as the effect of our individual actions, extending from past lives to present and future lives.
+Karma, meaning action, is a Vedic term for explaining the reincarnating soul’s evolution from life to life.
+Karma is portrayed as the effect of our individual actions, extending from past lives to present and future lives.
 It is often regarded as a force of determination, like fate or destiny.
 We speak of a person’s karma catching up with them, ‘what goes around comes around’ or ‘as you sow so shall you reap’, indicating this inescapable result of what we have done.

 The Evolution of Consciousness

 Today’s science emphasizes genetics as the main mechanism behind this evolutionary process.
-It has discovered an underlying ‘genetic code’ behind the great diversity of life, linking all creatures together in the greater evolutionary process.
-This marvelous genetic code is simpler, more concise and yet more powerful in its results than any code or data base that the human mind can invent.
+It has discovered an underlying ‘genetic code’ behind the vast diversity of life, linking all creatures together in the evolutionary process.
+This marvelous genetic code is simpler, more concise and yet more powerful than any code or data base that the human mind can invent.
 So one must also ask: Can such a physical information code exist without any enduring intelligence behind it?

-This scientific account of evolution leaves any life-force or consciousness out of the picture except as a by-product of bodily processes.
-It is as though we are following the tracks of an animal and proposing an evolution of the tracks themselves without positing any creature making the tracks, as if one track somehow manages to evolve into the next!
+Yet the scientific account of evolution leaves any life-force or consciousness out of the picture except as a by-product of bodily processes.
+It is as though we are following the tracks of an animal and proposing an evolution of the tracks without positing any creature making the tracks, as if one track somehow manages to evolve into the next!

-We can contrast this with the view of Yoga, the great spiritual science of the East, which recognizes an evolution of consciousness as well as one of form.
+We can contrast this with the view of Yoga, the science of consciousness that arose in India, which recognizes an evolution of consciousness as well as one of form.
 Yoga neither denies evolution in order to justify a religious view of creation, nor reduces evolution to a blind play of material forces.
 Yoga teaches that form cannot evolve without consciousness.
-It is an inner consciousness that brings about evolutionary change of form, not the form itself, which is no more than a shell.
-The creatures that we observe in life are the result of such an inner consciousness evolving in its own self-expression through the great movement of time.
+An inner consciousness brings about evolutionary changes of form, not the form itself, which is no more than a shell.
+The creatures that we observe in life are the result of an inner consciousness evolving its self-expression through the great movement of time.

 Karma and rebirth are the means of this evolution of consciousness, its underlying modus operandi.
-Only an intelligence that is reborn can truly evolve in awareness.
-Otherwise intelligence would die with the body, letting the form disintegrate with nothing left to continue.
+Only an intelligence that is reborn can evolve in awareness.
+Otherwise intelligence would die with the body.

 Vedic Astrology and our Karmic Code

-The soul can be defined as our ‘karmic being’ as opposed to our merely human personality that is its mask.
-The soul carries our karmic propensities called samskaras from one body to another.
-This is the Jivatman or reincarnating entity of Vedic thought.
+The reincarnating soul is our ‘karmic being’ as opposed to our human personality that is but its mask.
+The soul, called Jivatman in Sanskrit, carries our karmic propensities called samskaras from one body to another.

-Our karma, we could say, is the DNA of our soul.
-Just as the body has its particular genetic code, the soul has its particular ‘karmic code’.
-The soul’s karmic code is based upon the life patterns it has created-the habits, tendencies, influences and desires it has set in motion over its many births.
+Our karma, we could say, is the DNA of our reincarnating soul.
+Just as the body has its particular genetic code, the reincarnating soul has its particular ‘karmic code’.
+The soul’s karmic code is based upon the life patterns it has created, the habits, tendencies, influences and desires it has set in motion over many births.
 These karmic tendencies or samskaras like seeds ripen in the soil of our lives, taking root and sprouting according to circumstances.
-Our soul’s energy is filtered through our karmic potentials, which create the very pattern of our lives down to a subconscious and instinctual level.
+Our soul’s energy is filtered through our karmic potentials, which create the pattern of our lives down to a subconscious and instinctual level.

 Fortunately, there is a way that we can see our karmic code as clearly as our genetic code.
 Vedic astrology, which is called Jyotish or the science of light (Jyoti), helps us understand the laws of both time and karma.
-The Vedic astrological birthchart is probably the best indicator of the karmic code of the soul.
-The pattern of the birthchart is like the ‘DNA of the soul’ behind the current physical incarnation.
-The positions of the planets in the birthchart -not only relative to the twelve signs of the zodiac but more importantly in regard to the Nakshatras or twenty-seven mansions of the Moon– provides a wealth of knowledge through which we can read our karmic code in great detail.
+The Vedic astrological birth chart is the best indicator of our karmic code.
+The pattern of the birth chart is like the ‘DNA of the soul behind the current physical incarnation.
+The positions of the planets in the birth chart–not only relative to the twelve signs of the zodiac but more importantly in regard to the Nakshatras or twenty-seven mansions of the Moon–provide a wealth of knowledge through which we can read our karmic code in detail.

-In addition to showing our karmic code from birth, Vedic astrology can plot its unfoldment through the changing course of our lives using its system of planetary periods, annual charts and transits.
-That is why Vedic astrologers can be so amazingly accurate both in their delineations of character and in determining the events of our lives.
-On top of this, through the use of planetary gems, mantras, yantras and meditation on planetary deities, Vedic astrology also provides us many methods that can optimize our karma and take us beyond the limitations of our karmic code.
+In addition to showing our karmic code, Vedic astrology can plot its unfoldment throughout our lives using its system of planetary periods, annual charts and transits.
+Through the use of planetary gems, mantras, yantras and meditation on planetary deities, Vedic astrology also provides us many methods to optimize our karma and take us beyond the limitations of our karmic code.

-It is imperative that each one of us is aware of our karmic code and learns the tools to work with it and bring out it optimal potential.
+It is imperative that each one of us is aware of our karmic code and learns how to bring out it optimal potential.
 Vedic astrology is probably the best tool in this regard.
-This doesn’t mean that the birthchart will answer all our questions.
-We still have to act, but it will show us how to act in the best and wisest possible manner.
-In this regard, the birthchart is our karmic guide to life.
+This doesn’t mean that the birth chart will answer all our questions.
+We still have to act, but it can show us how to act in the best possible manner.
+In this regard, the birth chart is our karmic guide to life.

 To change ourselves it is not enough to alter the genetic code.
-We must learn how to alter our karmic code as well.
+We must learn how to alter our karmic code.
 However, to change our karmic code is not much easier than to alter our genetics!
-The required efforts must be done within ourselves rather than in an external laboratory.
-It requires that we change the very way we live, breathe, see and think, such as the methodology of Yoga and other Vedic sciences instructs.
+It requires that we change the way we live, breathe, see and think, such as Yoga and other Vedic sciences instruct us.